MarioCodes/csharp-design-patterns/README.md

 # Software architecture patterns - implemented in csharp

+*(disclaimer: all this info is for personal use and comes from my understanding from the book [Head First Design Patterns](https://www.oreilly.com/library/view/head-first-design/0596007124/).
+For more info or details please purchase the book to support the original authors)*

 Design principles:
 * Identify the aspects of your application that vary and separate them from what stays the same
 * Program to an interface, not an implementation